-A Teen’s Guide to Getting Stuff Done (eBook)$13.55Add to cart
+A Teen’s Guide to Getting Stuff Done (eBook)$15.55Select options

 You aren’t what you think!
 That’s the message in this powerful, evidence-based workbook for teens who struggle with negative thinking habits.
 In this practical guide, a licensed psychologist and a health journalist offer a transdiagnostic, cognitive behavioral approach to help readers break free from the nine most common negative thinking habits that make teens sad, worried, angry, and stressed.